efficientgoose/TimeSeriesStore/README.md

 1. **Microservice Architecture**: Decouple the insert/query logic from the persistence/retrieve logic
 2. **Separate Class for CSV Utility methods**: Add all CSV utility methods to a seperate class to improve readability
-3. **Advanced Logging and Analytics**: User Log4j library along with Analytic tools for better visualization
+3. **Advanced Logging and Analytics**: Use Log4j library along with Analytic tools for better visualization

 ## 🙏 Thank You